MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 There are two alternative scenarios that the Azure Information Protection scanner supports where labels do not need to be configured for any conditions:
 - Apply a default label to all files in a data repository.

-    For this configuration, use the `Set-AIPScannerRepository` cmdlet, and set the *MatchPolicy* parameter to **Off**.
+    For this configuration, use the **Set-AIPScannerRepository** cmdlet, and set the *MatchPolicy* parameter to **Off**.

     The contents of the files are not inspected and all files in the data repository are labeled according to the default label that you specify for the data repository (with the *SetDefaultLabel* parameter) or if this is not specify, the default label that is specified as a policy setting for the scanner account.

 - Identify all custom conditions and known sensitive information types.

-    For this configuration, use the `Set-AIPScannerConfiguration` cmdlet, and set the *DiscoverInformationTypes* parameter to **All**.
+    For this configuration, use the **Set-AIPScannerConfiguration** cmdlet, and set the *DiscoverInformationTypes* parameter to **All**.

     The scanner uses any custom conditions that you have specified for labels in the Azure Information Protection policy, and the list of information types that are available to specify for labels in the Azure Information Protection policy.

-    The following quickstart uses this configuration, although it's for the current general availability version of the scanner: [Quickstart: Find what sensitive information you have](quickstart-findsensitiveinfo.md).
+    The following quickstart uses this configuration, although it's for the current version of the scanner: [Quickstart: Find what sensitive information you have](quickstart-findsensitiveinfo.md).

 ## Optimizing the performance of the scanner